Brownie Points

 Example #2

-Dirty Laundry: Aired out the Legal Way by Rhonda Gate
+Dirty Laundry: Aired Out the Legal Way by Rhonda Gate

-Don’t think that I didn’t notice that you were fifteen minutes late.”
+Don’t think that I didn’t notice that you were fifteen minutes late.

-Unbelievable, Tracy, I mean, William is in court…I know you are trying to bet brownie points and all, but damn secretary prove it.
+Unbelievable, Tracy, I mean, William is in court… I know you are trying to earn brownie points, but damn, you need to prove it.
 You weren’t at your desk,” Kim said.

-“Brownie points ha…I like that from a liar and a time thief.
-Don’t think for a minute that I’m not documenting this,” Tracy said mockingly.
+“Brownie points, ha… I like that from a liar and a time thief.
+Don’t think for a minute that I’m not documenting this,” Tracy replied mockingly.

 Example #3